The best snorkeling in The Bahamas

 About three miles east of Paradise Island, Rose Island Reef has abundant tropical fish and two shipwrecks - The Mahoney and The Alcora.
 This shallow reef is perfect for novice snorkelers and families with children.
 The Goulding Cay Reef (about 30 minutes from downtown Nassau) is a shallow elkhorn coral reef teeming with colorful fish and an exciting site for snorkelers of all skill levels.

 Those who don’t mind deeper water can explore the Gambier Deep Reef off New Providence’s northwestern coast.
-The reef reaches depths of about 80 feet and is a popular dive site, but there are shallower sections for snorkelers to explore 2.
-Organized tours are available to all of these snorkeling destinations.
+The reef reaches depths of about 80 feet and is a popular dive site, but there are shallower sections for snorkelers to explore.2 Organized snorkeling tours, such as this half-day boat trip around Rose Island, are available to all of these snorkeling destinations.

 Grand Bahama, one of The Bahamas’ northernmost islands, is home to many family-friendly snorkeling spots with calm, shallow water.
 Paradise Cove has some of the best off-beach snorkeling on the island, with the option to swim to Deadman’s Reef.
 This easily accessible spot is located about 15 minutes northwest of Freeport and is an excellent place to enjoy other water sports, like paddle boarding, kayaking, freediving, and spearfishing.